Discover the Heart of Post 468

 The American Legion’s success depends entirely on active membership, participation and volunteerism.
 The organization belongs to the people it serves and the communities in which it thrives.

-In 1919, The American Legion was founded on four pillars: Veterans Affairs & Rehabilitation, National Security, Americanism, and Children & Youth.
+In 1919, The American Legion was founded on Four Pillars: Veterans Affairs & Rehabilitation, National Security, Americanism, and Children & Youth.
 Each of these pillars encompasses a variety of programs that benefit our nation’s veterans, its service members, their families, the youth of America and ordinary citizens.
 These programs make a difference in hundreds of thousands of lives each year.

 Our organization’s positions and programs are guided by resolutions passed by American Legion National Convention delegates, and by committee and commission members who represent 2.5 million wartime veterans and their families.
 These programs, and the men and women who take the time to perform them allow The American Legion to make a difference on the local, state, and national levels.